Tensor PCA for Factor Models: Tensor Factor Models

+Unlike for matrices, the rank of a tensor can be defined in several different ways.
+To describe the notion of rank used in this paper, we need to introduce the notion of tensor matricization.

-see Appendix Figure~\ref{appfig:tensors} for graphical illustrations.
-The generalizations of matrix rows and columns to tensors are called \textit{fibers} and \textit{slices}.
-A fiber is defined by fixing all but one of its dimensions, e.g.\ a matrix column is a mode-$1$ fiber and a matrix row is a mode-$2$ fiber; see Appendix Figure~\ref{appfig:fibers} for a graphical illustration.
-Fixing all but two indices of a tensor, we obtain a matrix, called slice; see Appendix Figure~\ref{appfig:slices} for a graphical illustration.
+A tensor matricization operation can be described in terms of tensor \textit{fibers}---a generalization of matrix rows and columns.
+A fiber is defined by fixing all but one of its dimensions, e.g., a matrix column is a mode-$1$ fiber and a matrix row is a mode-$2$ fiber.
+The mode-$j$ fibers of a higher-order tensor are defined similarly; see Figure~\ref{appfig:fibers} for an illustration in the case of a $3$-way tensor.